Autonomous Security Intelligence - A Critical Examination

 | Prediction: None | Prediction: Risk trajectory forecasting |

-- Patch latency trends: If a validator historically takes 30+ days to patch CVEs, ASI flags them as high-risk even before new vulnerabilities appear
+- Patch latency trends: If a validator historically takes 30+ days to patch CVEs, the system can flag them as higher-risk even before new vulnerabilities appear

-- Version skew analysis: If 40% of a network runs outdated OpenSSH, ASI predicts a mass exploitation event is likely when a critical CVE drops
+- Version skew analysis: If 40% of a network runs outdated OpenSSH, a mass exploitation event becomes more likely when a critical CVE drops

-- Geographic clustering: If multiple validators in a single region share the same hosting provider, ASI predicts correlated failures during provider outages
+- Geographic clustering: If multiple validators in a single region share the same hosting provider, correlated failures during provider outages become predictable

 - Notify operators before incidents occur